EmbeddedOS/embeddedos.github.io/_posts/2024-07-24-Build-A-x86-Bootloader-BIOS.md

 ---
-title: 'Build a bootloader for your x86 Operating System: BIOS (legacy)'
+title: 'Build a bootloader for your x86 Operating System: BIOS (Legacy)'
 description: >-
   Bootloader is a piece of code that is executed once the system is booted.
 Let see how we use BIOS to load our bootloader and boot system.